cdrx/django-admin-menu/README.md

 * Reworked the pagination style to look more inline with the table style
 * Fixed an issue where the `verbose_name` from the `AppConfig` class wasn't used in the menu

+#### [unreleased]
+* Fixed a bug where the Dashboard icon would be highlighted even if another tab was active
+* Display the admin title as text if no logo is defined in the settings

 ## License

 MIT